 - You haven't had a tetanus shot for more than 10 years or you're not sure when your last tetanus shot was.
 If it's been more than five years since your last tetanus shot, the doctor may recommend a booster.

 - You have diabetes, cancer, liver or lung disease, AIDS, or a weakened immune system.

 Call 911 or get emergency help for a bite if:

 - It is from a severe attack.

-- There is heavy bleeding that can't be stopped or ripping of skin.
+- There is heavy bleeding that can't be stopped or cuts to the skin.

 - The injury is on the face, eyes, or scalp.